-There are some practical steps that you can make to help keep you warm and healthy throughout the winter months:
+There are some practical steps that you can take to help keep you warm and healthy throughout the winter months.

 The Met Office is not responsible for the content of external Internet sites